 Our goal is to bring more performance opportunities in the community for our young dancers.
 This looks like:

-- Winter Show and Fundraiser for Company Dancers.
+- Fall and Winter Show – Fundraiser for Company Dancers.

 - Performing at an elementary school assembly.
 Our goal is 2 times per season.

 - Nutrition (we will be hosting at least two short workshops with a Nutritionist for company dancers 12 and older).